 Die Verwandlung – “Metamorphosis”, by Franz Kafka

 First published in 1915 and considered one of the most important 20th century works of fiction, this German novella by Franz Kafka is still studied in schools and universities worldwide.
-Contrary to many older German literary classics, Kafka’s prose is relatively accessible for German learners.
+Contrary to many older German literary classics, Kafka’s prose is relatively accessible.

 Kindle: via gutenberg.org